abbbi/virtnbdbackup/README.md

-* `copy`: Full, thin provisioned backup of the virtual machine disks, no checkpoint is created for further incremental backups, existing checkpoints will be left.
-This is the default mode.
+* `copy`: Full, thin provisioned backup of the virtual machine disks, no checkpoint is created for further incremental backups, existing checkpoints will be left untouched.
+This is the default mode and works with qcow images not supporting persistent bitmaps.

 * `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existant checkpoints from prior